ncatlab/nlab-content/pages/4496.md

 ## Idea

 By _hypercohomology_ is usually meant is a generalization of [[derived functor]] [[cohomology]].
 Whereas derived functor cohomology works for single objects, hypercohomology works for complexes of objects.
+Hypercohomology of an object considered as a complex concentrated in degree zero agrees with cohomology of the object.

+In the literature, hypercohomology is typically denoted by blackboard bold.

 In terms of the general [[nPOV]] on [[cohomology]] (as described there) this just means the following: